 Unsurprisingly, CAD giant Autodesk has something to offer CAD enthusiasts and professionals in the way of free 3D models.
 The Autodesk Online Gallery is a place for the Autodesk user community to come together and share their 3D models.
 Users have the option to share their models as simple renderings—for others to look at and comment on—or actual downloads for users to do with as they wish.
-With over 18,323 models to look at and download, there’s plenty of inspiration to be found!
+With over 18,323 Free 3D CAD Model Downloads, there’s plenty of inspiration to be found!

 To start your journey, you have to register an account with Autodesk.
 Given how many models are on offer, and how extensive Autodesk’s community is, it’s not exactly a big ask.
 If you like creating your own models, it’s also a handy way of receiving proper critique from your peers.

 Sketchfab is the next top resource for 3D models on our list.
-With an ultra modern and interactive site design, it’s easy to see how the site’s managed to build up such a large community of creators.
+With an ultra-modern and interactive site design, it’s easy to see how the site managed to build up such a large community of creators.
 Sketchfab offers a wide assortment of both free and premium 3D models.
 The benefit to having such a large user base is that the list of 3D models on offer is constantly growing—you can even add to it by uploading your own models!